upgearsa/upgearsa.github.io/_posts/2023-01-15-best-bakkie.md

 ## What bakkie is the best according to the public

-It is difficult to determine the "best" bakkie (pickup truck) as it ultimately depends on individual preferences and needs.
+It is difficult to determine the "best" bakkie as it ultimately depends on individual preferences and needs.
 However, here are some popular bakkies according to consumer reviews and sales: highly rated bakkies in the South African market based on historical data and expert reviews.

 <!--more-->